Karen Sharpe: Life and career

 Later in her career, in 1959, Sharpe starred as Laura Thomas in the CBS western television series Johnny Ringo, starring along with Don Durant, Mark Goddard and Terence De Marney.
 After the series ended in 1960, she guest-starred in numerous television programs, including Gunsmoke, Bonanza, Death Valley Days, Perry Mason, The Wild Wild West, The Texan, Rawhide, Gomer Pyle, U.S.M.C., Trackdown, Mickey Spillane's Mike Hammer, 77 Sunset Strip, The Man from U.N.C.L.E., The Millionaire and I Dream of Jeannie.
 She also appeared in films such as Man with the Gun (as Stella Atkins), Mexican Manhunt (as Linda Morgan), Valley of Mystery, Tarawa Beachhead, The High and the Mighty and The Disorderly Orderly.

-Sharpe retiring from acting in 2021, last appearing in the film Fate's Shadow: The Whole Story.
+Sharpe retired from acting in 2021, last appearing in the film Fate's Shadow: The Whole Story.